OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 will make use of shorter time-outs.
 It lets flows expire in a more aggressive manner so there will be more space for new Flows.

-There are two options: emergency_recovery and prune_flows.
-The emergency recovery is set on 30.
-This is the percentage of prealloc'd flows after which the flow-engine will be back to normal (when 30 percent of the 10000 flows is completed).
+``emergency-recovery`` defines the percentage of flows that the engine needs to prune before clearing the **emergency mode**.
+The default ``emergency-recovery`` value is 30.
+This is the percentage of prealloc'd flows after which the flow -engine will be back to normal (when 30 percent of the 10000 flows are completed).

-	If during the emergency-mode, the aggressive time-outs do not have the desired result, this option is the final resort.
+	If during the **emergency-mode** the aggressive time-outs do not have the desired result, this option is the final resort.
 It ends some flows even if they have not reached their time-outs yet.
-The prune-flows option shows how many flows there will be terminated at each time a new flow is set up.

 ::

-  emergency_recovery: 30                  #Percentage of 1000 prealloc'd flows.
+  emergency-recovery: 30                  #Percentage of 10000 prealloc'd flows.
-  prune_flows: 5                          #Amount of flows being terminated during the emergency mode.

 Flow Time-Outs
 ~~~~~~~~~~~~~~